 - 3 lemons

-- 1 thumb-sized piece of ginger, peeled and grated
+- 1 thumb-sized piece ginger peeled and grated

-- 2 tbsps. of finely sliced onion leaves, for garnish
+- 2 tablespoons onion leaves finely sliced, for garnish